nwg-piotr/nwg-piotr/README.md

 How to reach me:

-- submit an issue on GitHub on the appropriate project page (preferred), or
+- Submit an issue on GitHub on the appropriate project page (preferred), or
-- drop me a line at nwg.piotr@gmail.com
+- drop me a line at nwg.piotr@gmail.com.

 <!---
 nwg-piotr/nwg-piotr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.